-The brothers upgraded their equipment to a four-track machine offering engineering and production assistance as well as songwriting and arranging.
-Gaining a solid reputation, the Lanois brothers opened Grant Avenue Studio in the early 80s.
+The brothers upgraded their equipment to a four-track machine offering engineering and production assistance, as well as songwriting and arranging.
+Gaining a solid reputation, the Lanois brothers opened Grant Avenue Studio in the early '80s.

-Called "the most important record producer to emerge in the Eighties" by Rolling Stone, Daniel Lanois has drawn praise from around the world for his work with U2, Peter Gabriel, and Bob Dylan.
+Called "the most important record producer to emerge in the Eighties" by Rolling Stone, Daniel Lanois has drawn praise from around the world for his work with U2, Peter Gabriel and Bob Dylan.

-Lanois likens producing for others to cooking.
-"I look at the raw materials and see what is unique to that situation and draw upon it," explained Lanois.
-"It's the same as if a chef walked into a stranger's kitchen and cooked with the available ingredients."
+Lanois likens producing for others to cooking: "I look at the raw materials and see what is unique to that situation and draw upon it.
+It's the same as if a chef walked into a stranger's kitchen and cooked with the available ingredients."

 At Lanois' studio, Kings-way in New Orleans, he finally cut his own debut solo album, Acadie.
 The singer/songwriter received acclaim from critics for his moody, understated passion and the success of Acadie was followed by For the Beauty of Wynona in 1983.

-Lanois has returned to the non-stop production work including Luscious Jackson's Fever In, Fever Out, Emmylou Harris' Wrecking Ball and Dylan's 1997 Time Out of Mind.
-He also found time to record the soundtrack to the Billy Bob Thornton's film, Sling Blade.
-Lanois' vividly cinematic new album, Belladonna features his pedal steel guitar and takes you on a journey.
-Instrumental music "can speak louder than singing," Lanois explains.
+Lanois has returned to non-stop production work, with Luscious Jackson's Fever In, Fever Out, Emmylou Harris' Wrecking Ball and Dylan's Time Out of Mind.
+He also found time to record the soundtrack to the Billy Bob Thornton film Sling Blade.
+Lanois' vividly cinematic album Belladonna features his pedal steel guitar, and takes you on a journey.

+"[Instrumental music] can speak louder than singing," Lanois explains.
 "It leaves a window of opportunity for someone to use their imagination and build their own scenario.
 You can make your own movie."

 "Some of my favorite records take you on a journey," says Lanois.
 "I wanted to make a record like that, that would challenge the imagination, conjure up images and, most importantly, it would be a reliable friend - it would take you to that place and never let you down."

-When not producing, Lanois has been known to take high profile gigs opening for old pals such as Dave Matthews.
+When not producing, Lanois has been known to take high profile gigs opening for old pals, such as Dave Matthews.
 Matthews opened for Lanois more than a decade ago.
 The two have remained friends and mutual fans of each other's work ever since.
-The Dave Matthews' Band regularly covers Lanois' signature song Maker which has been aptly described as a "hushed, propulsive prayer."
+The Dave Matthews' Band regularly covers Lanois' signature song "Maker", which has been aptly described as a "hushed, propulsive prayer."
 In addition to being a DMB live favorite, it has graced highly regarded studio and live albums by Matthews, Nelson and Harris.